ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ## BBO Deal generator

-BBO includes a Deal generator that produces random hand and provides a means for constraining the deals.<br>
+BBO includes a Deal generator that produces random hands and provides a means for constraining the deals.<br>

 [CTRL-Click to check out Dealer by Hans van Staveren, et.al.](https://www.bridgebase.com/tools/dealer/dealer.php)